KOMODO NATIONAL PARK

 To book: how, when & what?

-Transparancy, good information and conditions is the keyword!
+Transparancy, good information and conditions are the keywords!

-Don't go to the harbour to find a boat yourself!
+There are also still tourists who go to the harbour to find a boat (usually a slowboat/fishingboat) themselves to

 Safety!

-Despite stricter measures in the last few years it seems they are unable to get this under control.
-In concrete terms: there are too many incidents, too many accidents; in
+stricter measures in the last few years it seems they are unable to get this under control.
+In concrete terms: there are too many incidents, too many accidents; in the last three

 Horror stories?
 Is this to frighten you?
-Absolutely not but actually to protect you and be critical.
+Absolutely not but actually to protect you and encourage you to be more critical and alert.

 Boats for Komodo NP get a lot of attention on social media but this is usually about prices and facilities and less about safety.

 Komodo National Park is a wonderful place, one of the most beautiful areas of Indonesia.
-However liked mentioned before booking a boattrip can be a challenge as business is often not transparant regarding prices, information about the boat and safety.
+However like mentioned before, booking a boattrip can be a challenge as business is often not transparant regarding prices, information about the boat and

 So again: